Key takeaways:

 Most people don’t get enough sun exposure to make enough vitamin D. Spending more time outside can’t always fix this if you live in areas that don’t get enough sunlight.
 People who live near the equator are the most likely to get enough vitamin D from the sun.

 Vitamin D helps many of your body’s systems function smoothly.
 It plays a critical role in keeping your bones strong by helping your body absorb calcium.
-It also helps your nerves and muscles function smoothly.
+And it helps your nerves and muscles function smoothly.
+Low vitamin D levels have been linked with fatigue.
+So taking a vitamin D supplement may help improve your energy levels too.

 Having the recommended levels of vitamin D can reduce your chance of getting colds.
 But if you already have healthy levels, taking a supplement probably won’t help.
 You can get vitamin D from various sources.
 Your body makes vitamin D from exposure to sunlight.
 Most people also get enough of it from their diet.
 But if you worry that you may not be getting enough vitamin D, your primary care provider can do a blood test to make sure your vitamin D levels are high enough.
 If they aren’t, daily supplements can bring the levels back up.